 Richard’s footsteps slowed as he got closer to home.
 The task of informing Rachel about Carl’s condition weighed heavily on his mind.
 He felt bad enough, without having to rehash the whole traumatic incident again with her.

-Selfishly, Richard hoped that she would be gone for the night.
+Selfishly, Richard hoped that she was gone for the night.
 That would at least buy him some time to pull himself together.
-Maybe one of her friends had already broken the news to her and he would be spared from having to do it.
+Maybe one of her friends broke the news to her and he would be spared from having to do it.
 Rachel had friends all over the place.
 The news might already be travelling through the grapevine.

 Soon, his mother’s house came into view.
 Richard squared his shoulders and approached quickly, letting himself in and bounding up the stairs before he could lose his nerve.

-He knocked on her door and his heart sank when she told him to enter.
+He knocked on her door and his heart sank at the sound of her voice telling him to enter.
 Rachel’s eyes were red and swollen.
 For one hopeful moment, he thought she might have already received the news.
 Then her guilty expression jogged his memory.
 She started to speak and he waved away her words.